← Back to Home

 Types of Return Types in Java

-Used when a method performs an action but does not return data.
+The void return type is used when a method performs an action but does not return any data.
+Such methods are typically used for operations like printing, logging, or updating state.

 void displayMessage() {